An anti-bicycle amendment was resoundingly defeated on the floor of the Missouri House today.

 Who led the effort in the House to defeat the anti-bicycle amendment?

 Representatives Chris Kelly (D-Columbia) and Jeremy LaFaver (D-Kansas City) spoke up on the floor of the House Thursday when the amendment was introduced with no advance warning.
-Thanks to their work, debate on the bill was halted and we gained time to ramp up our statewide grass roots effort in support of bicycling.
+Thanks to their work, debate on the bill was halted, and we gained time to ramp up our statewide grassroots effort to support bicycling.

 What you can do now